Find Trade Colleges

 38% Freshmen Loans

 There are 24,792 undergraduates at Colorado State, of which 19,944 are full-time, and there are 32,428 students altogether.
-For undergraduates at Colorado State, the average graduation time is 4.4 years.
+Students tend to stick around at Colorado State.
+The freshman retention rate is 86%.

 Around 90% of students who apply get accepted.
 Around 40% of accepted students are men, and 60% are women.